Welcome to today's edition of the Rush 24-7 podcast.

 Okay.

-You keep talking about Janet El Reno.
+You keep talking about Janet El Rino.

-See what I know.
+See, I know.

 Well, I don't think Janet Reno can hold a candle to Holder, frankly.

-I mean, I have no disagreement here that Janet Reno was what she was, but I mean she was a literal thorough puppet.
+I mean, I have no disagreement here that Janet Reno was what she was, but I mean, she was a literal, thorough puppet.

-Now she didn't need to be.
+Now, she didn't need to be.

-Her instincts would have taken her where she went anyway, but she was a thorough, literal, manipulated Marionette.
+Her instincts would have taken her where she went anyway, but she was a thorough, literal, manipulated marionette.

 Holder doesn't have to talk to Obama to find out what to do.